altaired/katacoda-scenarios/scheduled-kubeless/step5.md

 With everything set up, we're ready to deploy our own function in the cluster.
 Like most serverless platforms, Kubeless supports several different programming languages, such as Javascript, Python, and Go.
-You can display the full list of supported runtimes with:

-`kubeless get-server-config`{{execute}}
+`kubeless get-server-config`{{execute}} will show you a full list of supported runtimes.

 ## The function